annleefores/cruddur/journal/week0.md

 ```

 - Next step is to run `aws configure` and add the access details, region
-- But for gitpod, since the data outside workspace is not persistent it can't persist the AWS CLI installation or Access configure we need to do some additional configurations.
+- But for gitpod, since the data outside workspace is not persistent it can't persist the AWS CLI installation or Access configure so we must perform some additional configurations.

 - To make env persistent in gitpod run env variable commands like this
 `gp env VARIABLE_NAME="VALUE"`
   - AWS_ACCESS_KEY_ID="VALUE"
   - AWS_SECRET_ACCESS_KEY="VALUE"